abd-alrifai/Machine-Learning_Classification_adult/README.md

 This project offers a binary rating system to predict whether an individual's income exceeds

-50K سنوياً باستخدام بيانات تعداد البالغين (Adult Census Income Dataset).
+50K annually using Adult Census Income Dataset.

 The system relies on comparing several machine learning algorithms, then deploying the best model using FastAPI to provide instant predictions.